-Although there will be some volatility relating to market specific or transaction specific circumstances (as evidenced in the 2010 and 2017 years in the graph on page 28), the granting in 2010 of the class exemption from rule 7(d) and rule 16(b) has, from 2011, broadly reduced the number of exemptions and exemption notices.
-The increased use of schemes of arrangement as a transaction structure has also reduced the number of exemptions granted by the Panel.
-Schemes are a flexible transaction structure carried out under the Companies Act, often for more complex transactions, and do not require exemption relief from the rules of the Code.
+Although there will be some volatility relating to market specific or transaction specific circumstances (as evidenced in the 2010 and 2017 years in the graph below), the granting in 2010 of the class exemption from rule 7(d) and rule 16(b) and the increased use of schemes of arrangement since 2015 has tended to reduce the number of exemptions and exemption notices.
+This year however, there were an increased number of exemption related to unique circumstances, the Panel will continue to examine law reform and class exemption opportunities to reduce the need for individual exemptions and to increase the efficiency of the Code.

 The volatility in the number of exemptions granted arises because an application for exemption can cover several different aspects of a transaction that require exemptions from the Code and can be required for any number of applicants.
 It is relatively common for the Panel to grant exemptions from several rules and to several persons in response to an application.

 Multiple exemptions granted to multiple persons are then reflected in an exemption notice which gives effect to the Panel's decision to grant the exemptions.
 For these reasons, the graph shows fewer exemption notices than the number of exemptions granted.

 A second measure of the Panel's efficiency is the level of satisfaction of advisers and other people who engage with the Panel on Code exemption applications and on no-objection statement applications for Code company schemes.
-The data on page 12 show that the Panel's processes and professionalism are rated highly by stakeholders who complete the Panel's online survey.
+The data on page 10 show that the Panel's processes and professionalism are rated highly by stakeholders who complete the Panel's online survey.